ksgolu/notion-backend-assignment/README.md

 - GET /task/?assignTo=kumar - get all assigned task to 'kumar'
 - GET /task/?categoryName=todo - get all task of category 'todo'

+there two more api to demostarte authentication system (JWT)

+- POST /auth/login - to login in system
+- GET /auth/me - get your info.

 # Run this project

 To run this Project, You need following packages